idealparable/BibleQ/DidLazarusWriteJohn.md

 Warrant could be if we had a statement where Caiaphas is on record saying, "I know no fishermen, and none of my servants know any either."

-(Of course, that also doesn't disprove John, since we don't actually agree that it doesn't mean that Caiaphas, or she who governs the door, or anybody else knows John is a disciple of Jesus, so had interest to be let in for Jesus' trial.
-Plus Caiaphas could be lying, or using hyperbole, but it would at least be evidence pushing against John.)
+Of course, that also doesn't disprove John, since we don't actually agree that it doesn't mean that Caiaphas, or she who governs the door, or anybody else knows John is a disciple of Jesus, so had interest to be let in for Jesus' trial.
+Caiaphas could know John while having no clue he was a fisherman, or suspecting it but having had no interest in verifying it.

+Plus Caiaphas could be lying, or using hyperbole, but it would at least be evidence pushing against John.

 Here's the list of main examples I see a lot or otherwise are important main categories to understand the types of "parts fallacies:"